 Hi, I'm Jason

-I live in Ecuador and spend almost all of my time taking photos.
-I'm from Brisbane, Australia, which is where I learned to use film cameras.
-In 2001 I moved to Minneapolis and soon got my first digital camera.
-I decided I liked both kinds of photography but really enjoyed the mechanical, analog process of the old film cameras.
-Slowly, I started collecting them, and learned the art of black and white photography.
+I live in Ecuador and travel for photography.
+I’m originally from Brisbane, Australia, where I first learned to use film cameras.
+In 2001, I moved to Minneapolis and soon got my first digital camera.
+I found that I enjoyed both forms of photography, but I was especially drawn to the mechanical, analog process of old film cameras.
+Over time, I began collecting them and learned the art of black-and-white photography.

 Film Cameras